JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7945 days**.

-And here is a just a random fact -  **In 1785, the city of Paris removed bones from cemeteries to ease the overflow of dead people.
-They took these bones and stacked them in tunnels now known as the Catacombs.
-You can visit these tunnel attractions and work your way along long corridors, which are stacked with skulls and bones**.
+And here is a just a random fact -  **On an American one-dollar bill, there is an owl in the upper right-hand corner of the "1" encased in the "shield" and a spider hidden in the front upper right-hand corner**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)